 Governance Action Process¶

-The steps in a governance action process are defined by linked governance action types stored in the open metadata ecosystem.
-Each governance action type provides the specification of the governance action to run.
-The links between them show which guards cause the governance action to run.
+The steps in a governance action process are defined by linked governance action process steps stored in the open metadata ecosystem.
+Each governance action process step provides the specification of the governance action to run.
+The links between them show which guards cause the next step to be chosen and hence, the governance action to run.

 The governance action process support enables governance professionals to assemble and monitor governance processes without needing to be a Java programmer.